Start My Answer

 We began our research into National Debt Relief on the Better Business Bureau’s (BBB) website.
 The company is fully accredited and has an A+ rating with the BBB.
 While customer reviews don’t impact the BBB’s rating, other factors, such as a company’s complaint history, its time in business, its licensing, and its overall business practices do.

-National Debt Relief has a long history with BBB, with over 1.6K customer reviews and an average of 4.59 out of 5 stars — a great rating, indeed.
-Most clients express high satisfaction with their experience, noting how helpful the company’s associates were in regard to setting them up with a debt settlement plan they could follow.
+Most reviews express high customer satisfaction, noting how helpful the company’s associates were in regard to setting clients up with a debt settlement plan they could follow.

 Most of the negative reviews posted concern a drop in credit scores following enrollment into the program.
 Lower credit scores are common with debt settlement programs, given that most people don’t continue to make their minimum payments to their creditors.
 National Debt Relief might improve these ratings by ensuring its clients understand how debt settlement can negatively impact credit scores in some cases.